About the Mississauga Academy of Medicine

 Dr. Alison Freeland joined the Faculty of Medicine at the University of Toronto in June 2015.
 Prior to this role, she held academic positions at the University of Ottawa and served as the Associate Chief of Psychiatry for the Royal Ottawa Mental Health Centre.
-Dr. Freeland currently holds the position of Vice President of Education at Trillium Health Partners, a large community hospital that offers acute care and specialized regional services to people living in Mississauga.
+Dr. Freeland currently holds the position of Vice President of Quality, Education & Patient Relations at Trillium Health Partners, a large community hospital that offers acute care and specialized regional services to people living in Mississauga.
 As Associate Dean, Medical Education (Regional), she works with the medical education team at the Mississauga Academy of Medicine, where 216 medical students from U of T are based.
 She is an Associate Professor at the University of Toronto.

 Since 2008, Dr. McClennan has been a Staff Emergency Physician with Trillium Health Partners and lecturer with the University of Toronto, she has also held the role of Emergency Clerkship Lead since 2013.

 With a passion for developing and encouraging teaching abilities in others, Dr. McClennan has been Mississauga Hospital Faculty Development Lead since 2013.
 She has been involved with teaching in various capacities, including as Case-Based Learning Lead and championing the Foundations Curriculum.